ProJensen/Active-Directory-Proxmox/Lab07-Delegated-Admin-Access/README.md

 - Create a dedicated IT support account
 - Create a security group for delegated administration
 - Add the support account to the delegated group
-- Delegate limited permissions to the target OU
+- Delegate limited permissions to the target OUs
 - Verify that the support account can perform the assigned tasks
 - Confirm that the support account does not have full Domain Admin rights